Science and religion: harmony or contradiction ?

 In order to objectively assess the compatibility of a particular religious direction with scientific knowledge, it is useful to divide the religious teaching into two parts :

 Part 1 is usually (with appropriate formulation and interpretation) quite well compatible with the findings of science, it can be complementary and even inspiring for it .
-Part 2 , myths and legends (often distorted and distorted by word of mouth, translations, etc.) , if taken literally , are usually in complete contradiction with the findings of modern science, often also in conflict with experience and "common sense".
+Part 2 , myths and legends (often distorted and garbled by word of mouth, translations, etc.) , if taken literally , are usually in complete contradiction with the findings of modern science, often also in conflict with experience and "common sense".
 However, it is not possible to conclude unequivocally and uncompromisingly about the incompatibility of a given religious direction with science and reason.
 Enlightened theologians and religious thinkers propose to conceive of these myths and legends not literally and dogmatically, butsymbolically as certain allegories , metaphors or parables , the task of which is to show and explain to people, by means of certain real or fictional events and actions of people and deities, the meaning of a deep abstract message of spiritual and ethical character .
 And on the level of human knowledge and realities of that time when the relevant religious myths and legends arose - to make them understandable to people.
 In this context, the understood mythological part of religion does not need to be put into sharp conflict and confrontation with science, similarly as it is not necessary for poems and other literary writings.
 Many details (even the unlikely ones) often serve only as "backdrops", illustrating a certain main idea on the basis of contemporary ideas.
-The religious category "God" speaks of man, not of the physical nature of nature.
+The religious category "God" speaks of man, not of the physical essence of nature.

 knowledge in science and religion